dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 - The `frontend_0` frontend service replica listening on the randomly assigned port 65001.
 - The `frontend_1` frontend service replica listening on the randomly assigned port 65002.

 Without the call to `WithReplicas`, there's only one frontend service.
-The proxy will still be listening on port 5066, but the frontend service will be listening on a random port:
+The proxy still listens on port 5066, but the frontend service listens on a random port:

 :::code source="snippets/networking/Networking.AppHost/Program.HostPortAndRandomPort.cs" id="hostport":::